DataHaskell/awesome-haskell-ml/README.md

-# Awesomeish Haskell Machine Learning
+# Awesome Haskell Machine Learning
-A collection of awesome Haskell-Machine-Learning residencies, workshops/schools, labs, FOSS projects, fellowships.
+A collection of awesome Haskell-Machine-Learning residencies, workshops/schools, labs, FOSS projects, and fellowships.
 Inspired by the awesome projects, but without a focus on code.

 #### Conferences: